 In this review, I’ll dissect the PSR-E453, including breaking down its sounds, buttons, screen, learning and recording function and more.
 I’ll also talk about how it compares to some of the other great keyboards in its family, such as the Yamaha PSR E-443, PSR-E253, PSR-E353, and the new PSR-EW400.

-And below, please take a look at our interactive table that allows you the ability to compare and contrast the PSR-E453 to other excellent keyboards worthy of your consideration.
+And below, please take a look at our interactive table that allows you the ability to compare and contrast the Yamaha PSR-E463 (the successor the PSR-E453) to other excellent keyboards worthy of your consideration.

 Yamaha’s PSR-E453 has some pretty awesome features.
 But let’s talk about how it looks first.

 It’s lightweight plastic, but it’s a matte black color with standard black and white keys.
 They keys are full-sized and they look great.
 Now, on some keyboards, the keys appear solid, like on a real grand piano.
 On this keyboard, the keys hang and stick straight out.
 There’s a gap below them that allows you to press them all the way down.

 This is extremely common for a keyboard to have; it’s nothing unusual, but it’s worth noting because some people prefer thicker keys.